-Biological therapy is also called immunotherapy, biological response modifier therapy,
+Biological therapy is also called immunotherapy, biological response modifier (BRM)

-or biotherapy.
+therapy, or biotherapy.
 It uses the body's immune system to fight cancer.
-The cells, antibodies,
+The cells,

-and organs of the immune system work to protect and defend the body against foreign
+antibodies, and organs of the immune system work to protect and defend the body against

-invaders, such as bacteria or viruses.
-Healthcare providers and researchers have found
+foreign invaders, such as bacteria or viruses.
+Researchers have found that the immune

-Stop, control, or suppress the processes that allow cancers to grow
+Stopping, controlling, or suppressing the processes that allow cancers to grow

-Making cancer cells more recognizable by the immune system, and therefore more capable
+Making cancer cells more recognizable by the immune system, as a result, more likely

 Boosting the killing power of immune system cells